 The population projections presented here are limited by the fact that they are, by necessity, based on historical patterns of growth or change.
-Implicitly, these population projections assume that conditions will generally remain the same.20 Of course, this may not be the case - it may be that economic factors will influence the pattern of growth (or lack of growth), that preferences will change substantially, or even that the supply of housing will lead to changes in the factors that make up population change.
+Implicitly, these population projections assume that conditions, over the long-term, will generally remain the same.20 Of course, this may not be the case - it may be that economic factors will influence the pattern of growth (or lack of growth), that preferences will change substantially, or even that the supply of housing will lead to changes in the factors that make up population change.
+The projections also do not consider limitations to growth, such as infrastructure needs, nor are they an analysis of the District's physical capacity to accommodate growth.